-The conversion value, principal return, net share amount and the number of net shares, if any, will be determined by us at the end of the 10 consecutive trading day period beginning on the second trading day immediately following the Conversion Date, referred to as the "determination date."
+The conversion value, principal return, net share amount and the number of net shares, if any, will be determined by us at the end of the 10 consecutive trading day period beginning on the second trading day immediately following the day the notes are submitted for conversion, referred to as the "determination date."
 We will pay the cash and deliver the net shares, if any, promptly after the determination date, but in no event later than five business days after the later of the determination date and the date the holder satisfies the conversion procedure requirements.